-One cannot explain a liberal democracy such as the United Kingdom simply by talking about the formal political and governmental institutions, any more than one can understood fish without talking about water.
+One cannot explain a liberal democracy such as the United Kingdom simply by talking about the formal political and governmental institutions, any more than one can understand fish without talking about water.

 Democratic government cannot operate without a strong civil society to support it and hold political and governmental bodies to account.
 The special history of the UK - involving gradual changes over long periods - has created a subtle but effective civil society that outsiders often find a little difficult to understand.
 So it is useful to list some of the more important elements of such a civil society:

-Independent judiciary - Our judges are appointed through an independent process and operate totally independently of government.
-They can find that a Government Minister has acted against a law of the UK Parliament or a Directive of the European Union or against the European Convention and require the Minister to change his actions.
+Independent judiciary - British judges are appointed through an independent process and operate totally independently of government.
+They can find that a Government Minister has acted against a law of the UK Parliament or a Directive of the European Union or against the European Convention and require the Minister to change his or her actions.

 A free media - As long as they are not being libelous, newspapers, radio and television can say what they want about the Parliament, the Government and politicians.
 An important new development is the Internet.
 Web sites and blogs can say what they want about politicians and political issues.
 I have a web site and a blog and I often write about political issues.
 There is no need in the UK to register a newspaper or web site or to obtain permission to run it.

-Freedom of information legislation – We have a Freedom of Information Act which is a piece of legislation that obliges national government, local government and most public bodies to provide any information requested by an citizen.
-The only exceptions are things like information which concern national security, commercial confidentiality or the private matters of citizens.
+Freedom of information legislation - Britain has a Freedom of Information Act which is a piece of legislation that obliges national government, local government and most public bodies to provide any information requested by an citizen.
+The only exceptions are things like information which concern national security, commercial confidentiality, or the private matters of citizens.

 Trade unions - About a quarter of workers in Britain are members of trade unions representing different occupational groups or industries.
 These trade unions are totally independent of government and employers.
 I was a national trade union official for 24 years and believe strongly in independent trade unions.

-Pressure groups - We have lots and lots of organisations that campaign publicly on political issues such as poverty, pensions, and the environment.
+Pressure groups - Britain has lots and lots of organisations that campaign publicly on political issues such as poverty, pensions, and the environment.
 They perform an invaluable role in putting forward ideas and holding politicians to account.

 Charities and voluntary groups - Similarly we have lots and lots of organisations that do some of the things that government does as well such as running schools and hospitals, looking after the poor and old, and cleaning up the environment.